gomorpheus/morpheus-docs/getting_started/maintenance/scaling.rst

 - Copy the ``morpheus.rb`` from an existing App Node to the new App Node(s)
 - Ensure permissions and network configuration for the new App Node(s) to access all MySQL and Elasticsearch nodes, and the RabbitMQ VIP.
 - Ensure permissions and network configuration for all required UI services and Integrations, such as network access to ESXi hosts over 443 for Hypervisor console and/or image transfers.
-- Add associated SSL files and configuration, of not on shared storage.
+- Add associated SSL files and configuration which is not on shared storage.
 - Reconfigure the new App Node(s) via ``morpheus-ctl reconfigure``
 - Verify UI startup succeeded
 - Add New App Node(s) to Front End Morpheus UI Load Balancer pool.